jandegr/navit/README.md

 - contains no-HOV for North-America
 - applies a penalty for (really)sharp turns
 - can work with both Dijkstra and A_star, but A_star is not preferred at present
-- for the changes in maptool look in the maptool branches in this repo

 circleci
 ========